Joshuafrankle/Joshuafrankle/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=Joshuafrankle&show_icons=true&title_color=0cebba&icon_color=0cebba&bg_color=0d1117&text_color=FFF&border_color=444&count_private=true" height="150"  style="margin-left: 50px">
  </div>

-###### The code in my public repositories are only a sample of the kind of projects I have worked on.
+###### The code in my public repositories is only a sample of the projects I have worked on.
 Personal projects with sensitive code/data are private so if you'd like to talk about them, feel free to get in touch with me.

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Joshuafrankle.Joshuafrankle&title=Visitors)